northflank-examples/gatsby-js-example/README.md

     <img alt="Northflank" align="right" src="/media/logo.svg" width="35%" />
 </a>

-Deploy this Gatsby site easily with [Northflank](https://www.northflank.com):
+Deploy this template easily on [Northflank](https://www.northflank.com) by selecting the Gatsby.js template when creating a new service.

-- Clone this repository
+Alternatively you can:

-- Select the repository in Northflank when creating a new service
+- Clone this repository to your Git account
-- Expose port 80
+- Select this repository in Northflank when creating a new service
 - Wait for the app to build and visit the newly assigned URL.
 That's it!

 ### Live Demo